Student pilots are often confused about whether they need an iPad for flying.

-As a student pilot, if you learn to use the iPad during your pilot training, it is going to benefit you in the future as a commercial pilot.
+As a student pilot, if you learn to use the iPad during your pilot training, it will benefit you in the future as a commercial pilot.

-But ultimately, a student pilot must decide whether to buy or not buy an iPad.
-My suggestion is to get your iPad immediately after you get your solo flight.
+But ultimately, a student pilot must decide whether or not to buy an iPad.
+I suggest getting your iPad immediately after you get your solo flight.

 Why do I believe every student pilot must have an iPad?

-The days of carrying a map to navigate and fly the airplane are long gone.
+The days of carrying a map to navigate and fly an airplane are long gone.

-When I started my flying, I did not know the essence of an iPad for pilots.
+When I started flying, I did not know the essence of an iPad for pilots.

-Therefore I went to my first few flights with a pen, paper, flight plans, and a map.
+Therefore, I went on my first few flights with a pen, paper, flight plans, and a map.

 Do you want to know what I had to go through inside the cockpit?

-I was only learning how to control the airplane at the same time trying to navigate using the flight plan and the map.
+I was only learning to control the airplane while navigating using the flight plan and the map.